seL4/microkit/docs/manual.md

 Support is available for [Cheshire](https://github.com/pulp-platform/cheshire).
 It is an SoC design based on the CVA6 core, implementing a 64-bit RISC-V CPU.

-Microkit outputs a raw binary for this device.
+Microkit outputs an ELF for this platform.
 Several steps are required in order to boot.

 A custom version of OpenSBI is required.
 It can be found [here](https://github.com/pulp-platform/opensbi/tree/cheshire).
 Build the firmware payload using platform `fpga/cheshire`.

-### Using U-Boot

-With a system pre-configured with the Cheshire ZSBL, OpenSBI and U-Boot:

-    => go 0x90000000

-### Raw system with no bootloader

-Without any firmware present on the SD card, it is still possible to boot Cheshire with a Microkit system.

-Using a GDB prompt via openOCD:
+To boot a Microkit image, use a GDB prompt via openOCD per [seL4 Docs](https://docs.sel4.systems/Hardware/cheshire.html):

 1. Reset board